damar-wicaksono/uqtestfuns/docs/test-functions/circular-pipe-crack.md

 import uqtestfuns as uqtf
 ```

+The two-dimensional circular pipe crack reliability problem
-The two-dimensional four-branch function was introduced in {cite}`Katsuki1994`
+was introduced in {cite}`Verma2015` and used, for instance, in {cite}`Li2018`.
-and became a commonly used test function for reliability analysis algorithms
-(see, for instance, {cite}`Waarts2000, Schueremans2005, Echard2011, Schoebi2017`)
-The test function describes the failure of a series system with four distinct
-performance function components.

 The plots of the function are shown below.
 The left plot shows the surface
 plot of the performance function, the center plot shows the contour